-Necen must ensure that the solar panels, substation and inverters within the approved Project site are not installed closer to the receivers as outlined in Table 7-2.
-These setback distances apply unless Necen has a written agreement with the owner in regard to the visual impacts associated with the Project and has advised the Department of Planning and Environment (DPE) in writing of the terms of this agreement.
+Neoen must ensure that the solar panels, substation and inverters within the approved Project site are not installed closer to the receivers as outlined in Table 7-2.
+These setback distances apply unless Neoen has a written agreement with the owner in regard to the visual impacts associated with the Project and has advised the DPHI in writing of the terms of this agreement.

 The setback distances for each receiver can be seen in Figure 7-1.
 Table 7-2 also outlines the distance of infrastructure from each receiver based on the solar farm design.
+These setbacks have not been impacted as part of Project changes undertaken as part of Modification 1 and 2.